 Sword held in Pontiff Sulyvahn’s left hand.
 It is a ceremonial blade that takes the name of the Fire of Sin.

-Long ago, when he found the Capital of Sin and the unquenchable flame underground in the outskirts of Irithyll, an unquenchable ambition was likely also lit in the heart of the young sorcerer Sulyvahn.
+Long ago, when he found the Capital of Sin and its unquenchable flame underground in the outskirts of Irithyll, an unquenchable ambition was probably also lit in the heart of the young sorcerer Sulyvahn.

 Consider the purpose to the firelinking ritual.
 Countless have been sacrificed in the hopes of preserving the First Flame, from which the gods derive their power and thus base their authority over mankind.
 Humans as a whole believe this system necessary out of ignorance about undeath, the Dark, and their own history.
 If the gods were able to not just extend the life of the First Flame but make it immortal, then there would no longer be a need for firelinking.
 The Age of Fire would be eternal, the gods would no longer fear an Age of Dark arriving to topple their regime, and the Undead curse might finally come to an end.
 Sulyvahn might have seen his position in Irithyll soon shoot up as a result of finding this everlasting fire.
 However, that notion would have been tempered by the actual nature of the flame.
 After just one good look at the Profaned Coal, Andre recognizes it to be close to the Abyss.
 Surely a sorcerer like Sulyvahn would notice this very fact and be curious about studying it further, and that he did.